sdspag/blog/source/_posts/2013-07-07-algorithms-and-beyond-dot-dot-dot.markdown

 There is already SDSLabs and IMG in IIT Roorkee, then what is the need of another programming focused student body on campus?

-While IMG is mainly concerned with maintaining web applications for the administration, and SDSlabs innovating and building applications for the web, mobile, network, and so on, there is a strong need of improving the algorithmic and competitive programming capability in the campus.
+While IMG is mainly concerned with maintaining web applications for the administration, and SDSlabs is innovating and building applications for the web, mobile, network, and so on, there is a strong need of improving the algorithmic and competitive programming capability in the campus.
 How many people knew about ACM ICPC or TopCoder or CodeChef before PAG came around the corner?
-We caters to this very need.
+We cater to this very need.
 We are not just another programming group.
 The sole objective of this group is to develop a platform where passionate people can learn about algorithms/logic irrespective of their branch.

 #What We Do:#